keytowin/ktw-lor/README.md

 ### What KeyToWin-LoR currently does
 * Launches LoR (if it's already installed)
-* Creates positions and sections for navigating the Home screen
+* Allows navigation between Home screen and generic "Play" screen (works for "vs Player" and "vs AI")
-  * Does not currently check for the Quests dialog that appears daily when a new quest is added to the list
+  * Does not currently check for new player daily rewards
 * Moves the mouse to the "Home" button as the starting position
 * Also see General Commands below